-No, we don’t mean what you are spending on a daily basis but, who is the beneficiary of your assets when you pass?
+Not your daily expenditures; but, who is the beneficiary of your assets when you pass?
 In Illinois, the State Treasurer is holding 2.9 billion dollars in unclaimed funds for Illinoisans.
 The State holds these “lost” funds until they are claimed by either the original owner or their heirs.
 Common types of unclaimed property include: checking and savings accounts, uncashed stock dividends and certificates, insurance payments, uncashed death benefit checks and life insurance proceeds.

 At Your Life Security, we want to make sure your assets don’t end up sitting dormant or unclaimed and turned over to the State because of any of these issues: